 Beachfront light pollution poses a critical threat to sea turtles during nesting and hatching periods.
 Nesting sea turtles rely on dark beaches to safely lay their eggs and return to the water.
 However, bright beachfront lighting can lead nesting females away from suitable nesting locations and to unsafe or potentially hazardous areas instead.
 This can also harm hatchlings by making them crawl further to the water or through treacherous terrain.

 Sea turtle hatchlings instinctively use the moonlight's reflection to guide them to sea safety after they hatch.
 However, they can confuse unshielded white artificial beachfront light with moonlight and crawl inland instead.
 This disorientation increases their vulnerability to predators, dehydration, and exhaustion.
-For more information, read our article on turtle-friendly lights here.
+Across shoreline states like Florida, where 90% of US sea turtle nesting occurs, it is important to utilize turtle-friendly lighting to assist in the conservation of nesting sea turtles, sea turtle hatchlings, and other wildlife.

 Migrating Birds and Seabirds